ronigot/Flight-Price-Analysis/README.md

 **Submitting Students:** Roni Gotlib & Hallel Weinberg.
 ## Overview
-We worked with a dataset containing flight data.
+We worked with a [dataset containing flight data](data/flight_data.csv).
 We trained a basic pipeline model that predicts flight prices.

+You can see our work in [the notebook](TDS__Project.ipynb).

 ![plot](https://github.com/user-attachments/assets/bebc96b5-eede-48c6-bd0f-8716458bd2ff)